brown-ccv/ccv-website-hugo/content/english/about/_index.md

 mission:
   lead: 'The Center for Computation and Visualization provides high-performance computing
     and visualization services to the Brown community.
-We also collaborate with researchers on projects across vast range of research disciplines. '
+We also collaborate with researchers on projects across vast range of disciplines. '
   text: We envision an environment where computational best practices, innovative
     solutions, and expert knowledge combine to build advanced tools for research and scholarship, and enable new discoveries and empowering collaborations.
 Our mission